SICKLE CELL ANAEMIA

-Sickle cell anaemia is the most common genetic (inherited) disease in England, affecting around 12,500 people.
-Sickle cell disease (SCD), also known as sickle cell anaemia (SCA), is a hereditary blood disorder, caused by an abnormality in the oxygen-carrying protein haemoglobin found in red blood cells.
+Sickle cell anaemia is a hereditary blood disorder, caused by abnormal haemoglobin found in red blood cells.

 Causes of sickle cell anaemia

 - In people with sickle cell anaemia the shape and texture of the blood cells can change.

 - The cells become hard and sticky and are shaped like sickles, or crescents.

 - The cells die prematurely leading to a shortage of red blood cells.

 - This causes the symptoms of anaemia such as tiredness and breathlessness.

 - If you have sickle-cell anaemia, your blood cells can get stuck when moving through small blood vessels, stopping the supply of oxygen to parts of your body.

 - This is known as a 'sickle crisis'.

 - This can cause pain, tissue damage, and can lead to other serious complications, such as a stroke, or blindness.